Bigjay101/LanceLoans/README.md

 # LanceLoans
-Small web app that suggests to users whether or not they should apply for a loan, depending on certain factors and questions that they answer
+Machine Learning Model hat Determines whether or not individuals will default on a bike loan, depending on certain factors and questions that they answer